Vysokopillia: History

+Vysokopillia was founded as a German colony between 1869 and 1870 (see :de:Kolonie Kronau for more information).

 Until 18 July 2020, Vysokopillia was the administrative centre of Vysokopillia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
 The area of Vysokopillia Raion was merged into Beryslav Raion.